Raiden

 Raiden has that soul crushing old school difficulty, the kind that makes you want to punch a wall.
 This version sends you back to a checkpoint upon death as in most shooters.
 This one change ratchets the difficulty significantly.
 Even worse, you have no power-ups and in this game mounting a comeback feels impossible.
 Although it starts out tough there is a steady ramp up in difficulty.
 By the fifth stage you can’t take your finger off the trigger, the enemy waves are so relentless.
 And it only gets worse from there.
 This is one of the hardest shooters I’ve ever completed, up there with Rayxanber II and Viewpoint.
 Making it to the end of this one should definitely count as a badge of honor.

 A lot of the difficulty does feel artificial and comes from external factors.
 The most prominent is the slow speed of your ship.
 There really is no reason why you move so slow; the game desperately needed either a speed power-up or a slight boost.
 Most of your deaths will be due to this factor.
 Bullets tend to blend into the background frequently.
-I can’t count how many times I died without seeing how, especially during boss battles.
+I cannot count how many times I died without seeing how, especially during boss battles.
 The imbalance between the weapons doesn’t help either.
 I like a good challenge but not like this.

 Raiden 005 Raiden 039 Raiden 090 Raiden 076

 The lofty challenge would be more tolerable if the game weren’t so dull to look at.
 This version of Raiden is a close match to the arcade visually but that isn’t saying much.
-Raiden wasn’t exactly a looker in the arcade and that still applies here.
+Raiden was not exactly a looker in the arcade and that still applies here.
 The first half of the game takes place over generic farmlands and military installations that blend together.
 The color palette is also overly brown, a trait shared by many other shooters in this style.
 While it is a bit repetitive it does add some slight variety once you enter space.
 But it doesn’t make the game any more interesting.

 In Closing